secretGeek/til/notepad++/navigate_back.md

 # How to navigate back in Notepad++

-In visual studio I use "Ctrl -" to move back to my previous location.
-And in Powershell I use "popd".
+In visual studio I use `Ctrl Minus` to move back to my previous location.
+And in Powershell I use `popd`.

 I wish there was an equivalent in Notepad++.